 You can connect your NerveCenter Administrator to more than one server at one time.
 However, only one NerveCenter Server can be the active server at a time.
 The active server determines which NerveCenter database is used when you are configuring settings.

-To connect NerveCenter Administrator to a server, you must be an administrator or a member of a NerveCenter group on the server:
+To connect with NerveCenter Administrator to a server, you must be able to access an account on the server host where the account is a member of the NerveCenter Administrators group (ncadmins).